I strive to be kind to and to seek joy for myself and others. I hope you do, too.

 - I used to ride my several bikes a lot around Austin and I occasionally raced, albeit very slowly.

 - I’m a professional stage, screen, and voice actor.

 - I was a software developer, but I’m now retired.

 - For spare change I do copyediting work and I help with website maintenance.

 - I suffer from chronic neurological illness: migraine and autonomic dysfunction.
 It’s not terribly serious — mostly just annoying — producing bouts of fatigue, light-headedness, and drowsiness.
 It makes it difficult to read books and it prompted my departure from cycling and my early retirement from software development, all which I enjoyed very much.

 - Due to Ménière’s disease, I am functionally deaf in my left ear.
 I can hear sounds, but I can only understand speech from my right side.

 As a family historian, I have studied many lives and many deaths.
-Although I don’t expect to die anytime, soon, I hope I will have lived a life such that people cry at my funeral.
-I hope even more that they laugh.
+Although I don’t expect to die anytime, soon, I hope I will have lived a life such that people can both laugh and cry at my funeral.
 (See “seek joy,” above.)